Auckland

 The Level 3 Financial Management course helps create a deeper understanding of money.
 The focus is to help students feel confident to make wise judgments about how they use and manage their money in ways that will benefit them now and in the future, to reach their long term financial goals, provide for themselves and reach retirement in good financial shape.

 Gateway is a work-based programme that combines work experience and industry training.
-In class, students explore their personal attributes and interests, research potential careers and learn competencies that increase work readiness such as creating a CV and job search skills.
-All students complete a work experience placement. +2
+In class, students explore their personal attributes and interests, research potential careers and complete a community project.
+They will also learn competencies that increase work readiness, such as creating a CV and job search skills.
+All students complete a work experience placement.

 This course focuses on critical thinking and analysis of health issues in Aotearoa and globally.
-Students will examine issues such as health inequities, ethical dilemmas and the impact of globalisation on health.
-They will also develop and implement a health promotion project to address a health need in their community.
+Students will examine issues such as health inequities, ethical dilemmas and analyse a NZ health issue that impacts on 15-24 year olds.
+They will also be required to research a health condition and ways it can be managed and/or treated.

 This is a 32-week programme for Year 12/13 students that combines a school-based Health class with weekly tertiary learning.
 This hands-on programme introduces students to the foundations of healthcare, including patient care, health conditions, and support services.
 It is designed to build skills and knowledge for pathways into nursing and other health care and health related careers.